Muhammed-Hagras/Portfolio/README.md

 - Netlify.

 ### Details:

 - HTML and Sass for creating and nicly styling the site.
 - Vite For creating react app.
 - Framer Motion for nicely animate sections and elements.
-- Netlify linked to github for deploying the final version.
+- Netlify linked to github for deploying the final version and keep it always and automatically up to date.

 ### `Live Demo`